monacca1/nuggit/README.md

   - two arguments: two branches (not yet supported)
     - i.e.
       - `nuggit_diff.pl origin/branch branch`

+### nuggit fetch
+-fetches everything in the root and submodules recursively.
+- "git fetch": downloads commits, files, and refs from a remote repository to your local repository.
+- Fetching is what you do when you want to see what everyone else has been working on.
+- Note: nuggit pull is the same as nuggit fetch followed by nuggit merge

+- Command:
+`nuggit fetch`
+- Example:
+`nuggit fetch`

+### nuggit init
+- nuggit init will take an existing git repository and iniitialize it to be used with nuggit.
+This action occurrs automatically when cloning a repository using nuggit.
+This is conceptually similar to git init where you are acting on a pre-existing directtory and initializing it as a git repository.
+This should be done at the root level of the repository.
+This will also install the .nuggit in the current directory (the root of the repo).
+If the repo was cloned using the native git clone you will need to `nuggit init` in the root folder of the git repository in order to use nuggit with this repository.
+- Note the .nuggit is part of the gitignore so it will not be managed by git.
+- Command:
+`nuggit init`
+-Example:
+`nuggit init`

 ### nuggit_rev_list.pl
 - show the differences in between the origin branch and the local branch.
 If there are non-zero